+D. STUDENT EXTRACURRICULAR ACTIVITY FEE

-- D. Additional rules and information can be found in the Athletic Handbook.
-The Athletic Handbook can be found on the school website $\rightarrow$ derryasd.schoolwires.com $\rightarrow$ Athletics. - E. All parents and students will be required to sign the Athletic Department Parent/Student Handbook prior to the first practice.
+Students in grades 7-12 are assessed an extracurricular fee to participate in interscholastic athletics and marching band.
+The yearly fee is \$75 for high school students and \$50 for middle school students.
+The fee is waived for families on free/reduced meal plans.
+Families with more than three children are capped at three payments.
+Additional rules and information can be found in the Athletic Handbook.
+The Athletic Handbook can be found on the school website derryasd.schoolwires.com → Athletics.

+E. All parents and students will be required to review, sign, and submit, the Athletic Department Parent/Student Handbook at the beginning of each session.